Yamaguni Hyōbu: Biography

-By 1862, Yamakuni had returned to his post as metsuke.
-The following year, he accompanied the return of to the capital.
+By 1862, Yamaguni had returned to his post as metsuke.
+The following year, he accompanied the return of Tokugawa Yoshiatsu to the capital.

 In 1864, during the Mito Rebellion, he was ordered to pacify the Tengutō encamped on Mount Taiheizan under the command of Takeda Kōunsai.
-Yamakuni sympathized with the rebels, and advised them to relocate to a more defensible position on Mount Tsukuba.
+Yamaguni sympathized with the rebels, and advised them to relocate to a more defensible position on Mount Tsukuba.
 Upon his return, he was imprisoned once again for his disobedience.
-However, when Yamakuni became aware that Matsudaira Yorinori, lord of the Shishido Domain, joined Takeda's force in the rebellion, he broke himself out of prison and joined Yorinori's division.
-After Yorinori committed seppuku, Yamakuni was incorporated into the Tengutō remnants led by Takeda.
-Yamakuni's tactical guidance was responsible for several of the Tengutō's rapid victories against more numerous Shogunal forces, including at the Battle of Wada Pass (和田峠の戦い) on December 18.
-Takeda and Yamakuni intended to proceed to Kyoto in order to make a direct appeal to the Imperial Court, but the remnants were captured in Tsuruga, Echizen Province, and both were sentenced to death along with the other leaders of the uprising in 1865.
-Yamakuni's entire family was punished as well; his sons were executed and his daughters were condemned to life imprisonment.
+However, when Yamaguni became aware that Matsudaira Yorinori, lord of the Shishido Domain, joined Takeda's force in the rebellion, he broke himself out of prison and joined Yorinori's division.
+After Yorinori committed seppuku, Yamaguni was incorporated into the Tengutō remnants led by Takeda.
+Yamaguni's tactical guidance was responsible for several of the Tengutō's rapid victories against more numerous Shogunal forces, including at the Battle of Wada Pass (和田峠の戦い) on December 18.
+Takeda and Yamaguni intended to proceed to Kyoto in order to make a direct appeal to the Imperial Court, but the remnants were captured in Tsuruga, Echizen Province, and both were sentenced to death along with the other leaders of the uprising in 1865.
+Yamaguni's entire family was punished as well; his sons were executed and his daughters were condemned to life imprisonment.